Super-Protocol/docs/docs/developers/CLI_commands/tokens/request.md

 sidebar_label: "request"
 ---

-Requests test TEE and MATIC tokens.
+Request test TEE and MATIC tokens.

 This command is only available during Testnet.
 Be mindful of [Testnet limitations](/testnet/limitations).